celery-4/ESPHome-Weather-Dashboard/README.md

   <i>Important!
 I configured mine to check both the "Sensor" and "Weather" options.
 This will make a bunch of entities in your home assistant.
 If that is a problem for you then you will have heavier edits to my setup.
 My setup utilizes the sensors, this will likely make the most difference in the Automation setup in Home Assistant. </i>

 - <b>Step 3:</b> Create Helpers.
 This will make life 1,000x easier in ESPHome.
+We will make an automation to fill these in on a schedule.

     These are to format text like days ("Mon", "Tues", etc) and times ("1PM", "10AM", etc) in Home Assistant that you can pull into ESPHome already formatted.
-We will make an automation to fill these in on a schedule.
 You need to make one for each day you      are forecasting in the middle daily section and each hour you have in the hourly section.
+If you have other text that you want to dynamically change its a good idea to make them now.

   - Go to your Home Assistant integration go to "Settings", "Helpers", "Create Helper".